larissaissabron/JCURA_PyLC_2024/README.md

 ### 2. Applying Image Enhancement to the Test Image Set
 Three common categories of image enhancements involve adjustments to contrast, sharpness, and noise in images ([Liu, 2022](https://www.sciencedirect.com/science/article/abs/pii/S1051200422001646#se0070); [Pei, 2023](https://www.sciencedirect.com/science/article/pii/S0264127523005014#b0140)).
 Within these three categories, enhancements were chosen that can be implemented using a Jupyter notebook, require limited computer processing, have available and easy to use code, work on our image collection, and have support from previous research papers.
 The nine methods I chose were within the many approaches to image enhancements, as reviewed in [Gonzales and Wood (2019)](https://dl.icdst.org/pdfs/files4/01c56e081202b62bd7d3b4f8545775fb.pdf), [Liu (2022)](https://www.sciencedirect.com/science/article/abs/pii/S1051200422001646#se0070), and [Qi (2022)](https://link.springer.com/article/10.1007/s11831-021-09587-6).

 The [Image Enhancement Jupyter notebook](https://github.com/larissaissabron/JCURA_PyLC_2024/blob/main/JCURA2024_ImageEnhancementCode.ipynb) that can be used with the [test image set](https://zenodo.org/records/10827942?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImQxZmJjNThlLTBhYmMtNDFlNC1hNzEyLTRmN2Q5ZDBmYjk0NCIsImRhdGEiOnt9LCJyYW5kb20iOiJiMzBkZDJiOGRiOTE1YjQ3NmQ1YzlmYjE4ZWI0YjhmOSJ9.pIpAVBCVxQtuO7YLUgFzyJqd7uvoYQ80QfVYuiDsXcXl5Kbmhhr6bybNTYg-6S0n2dsBEUZjGR-lR6-2Vr1ZOA).
-The resulting images that I worked with are available from MLP in the "PyLCShared2023" folder.
+The resulting images that I worked from each image enhancement with are available from MLP in the "PyLCShared2023" folder.

 ### 3. Testing Enhanced Images with PyLC
 The testing set (unenhanced baseline) and the nine enhanced versions of the testing set were each individually ran through PyLC using grayscale model 2-3 through the command line (Terminal) on a Mac.
 After running images through, PyLC provides a landcover mask for each image alongside accuracy readouts that compare PyLC's masks to the manually annotated reference masks.
 Each image set was run through twice to get accuracy readouts that were individual to each image (no flag) and averaged over each image set (--aggregate_metrics flag).